internetofwater/gleaner/docs/internals.md

 4. Summon the sitemaps
     1. Get all the sources in the gleaner config of type API
     2. Run ResRetrieve to pull down the data graphs at resources
-        - For each url associated with a given domain, spawn a go routine with getDomain
+        - For each url associated with a given domain, spawn a go routine with `getDomain`

+TODO: There is more code after this that can be further documented, but these may be refactored as the codebase matures and is in goroutines making in slightly harder to reason about.

 ## Properties